linode/docs/docs/networking/linux-static-ip-configuration.md

 **Note**: As errors in network configurations may cause SSH connections to be disconnected, it is advised that you use the Linode Shell (LISH) when making network configuration changes.
 See [Using the Linode Shell (LISH)] (/using-the-linode-shell-lish) for more information.

-Note: Some distributions will automatically determine the netmask based on the block of the IP address.
+Note: Some distributions will determine the netmask based on the block of the IP address.
 The blocks of each type of IP address are:

   - Public IPv4 - /24
   - Private IPv4 - /17